Strawberry Angel Food Cake Jars are fresh berries, cubed angel food cake, and lightly-sweetened homemade whipped cream. Each bite is Heaven!

 Strawberry Angel Food Cake Jars are a sweet and simple treat.
 Fresh berries, cubed angel food cake, and lightly-sweetened homemade whipped cream are absolutely heavenly!

 - 1, 7" angel food cake

 - 6 cups sliced strawberries (about 2lbs)

 - 1 teaspoon vanilla

 - 1/4 cup powdered sugar

 - Slice angel food cake into 2" cubes then divide cubes in half.
-Divide each half into 6 portions then place 1 portion into the bottom of each mason jar.
+Divide each half into 6 portions then place 1 portion into the bottom of a 12-oz mason jar (you'll need 6 total.)
 Top with 1/2 cup sliced strawberries and a dollop (2-3 Tablespoons) of homemade whipped cream then repeat with remaining ingredients.

 - For the homemade whipped cream: place the clean bowl of an electric mixer, or a large mixing bowl, into the freezer for 10 minutes.
 Fit the mixer with the whipping attachment then add whipping cream and vanilla to the chilled bowl.
 Whip the mixture on medium speed while gradually adding the powdered sugar then increase the speed to high and whip until cream can hold it’s shape, 2-3 minutes (do not over whip.)
 Refrigerate until ready to use.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

 I can hardly stand how fabulous this dessert is!
 By the way, you can find mason jars at nearly every grocery store these days, and even the hardware store, but if you don’t want to make the investment, these are also super cute layered in martini glasses.